 Camp Cavell operates three seasons out of the year.
 We are owned and operated by the Camp Cavell Conservancy, but serve people from all areas and from many different cultural, social, economic backgrounds.
-Our camp is 100 years old.
+Our camp is over 100 years old.
 We employ people to work in our kitchen, stables, waterfront, health center, housekeeping, program areas, and counseling.

 Why work at Camp Cavell?

 It's a great place to learn, grow & gain experience

 It's a lot of fun in a beautiful environment

 Beautiful outdoor setting, lots of amazing activities and exciting programs

 there are financial benefits

 A competitive salary, but also a summer of accommodation, meals and fun

 Develop your strengths and share your passions with like-minded colleagues